robcarver17/skipperman/docs/ideas.md

 ### Basic:

 - nicer CSS
-- view / edit / delete cadets
+- view / delete cadets
+- delete cadets must also delete them from other tables or bad things will happen
 - edit / delete events
 - clone an existing event
 - create a volunteer rota, manage it, and report on it